julox/Numo/README.md

     | 1  1 |

 Or even an empty matrix!
-The function  `empty`  creates an matrix whose initial content is random and depends on the state of the memory.
+The function  `empty`  creates a matrix whose initial content is random and depends on the state of the memory.
 The reason to use  `empty`  over  `zeros`  (or something similar) is speed - just make sure to fill every element afterwards!

 Create an empty matrix with 2 elements: